PKU-YuanGroup/LanguageBind/README.md

 ## 📰 News
-* **[2023.12.10]**  We expand the 💥💥💥VIDAL dataset and now have **10M depth and 10M thermal data**.
+* **[2023.12.10]**  We expand the 💥💥💥 VIDAL dataset and now have **10M depth and 10M thermal data**.
 We are in the process of uploading thermal and depth data on [Hugging Face](https://huggingface.co/datasets/LanguageBind/VIDAL-Depth-Thermal) and expect the whole process to last 1-2 months.
 * **[2023.11.27]**  🔥🔥🔥 We have updated our [paper](https://arxiv.org/abs/2310.01852) with emergency zero-shot results., checking our ✨ [results](#emergency-results).
 * **[2023.11.26]**  💥💥💥 We have open-sourced all textual sources and corresponding YouTube IDs [here](DATASETS.md).
 * **[2023.11.26]**  📣📣📣 We have open-sourced fully fine-tuned **Video & Audio**, achieving improved performance once again, checking our [model zoo](#-model-zoo).